AcademySoftwareFoundation/MaterialX/libraries/README.md

 These libraries can be used to build shading networks which can be accepted by code generators to produce shader code.

 The following core "targets": GLSL, MDL and OSL.
-Additional Autodesk specific targets are also supported including Arnold which is a variant on OSL code generation.

 ## Standard Library
 - [stdlib](stdlib)